-In practical lessons you will explore a wide variety of styles and genres of theatre and acting, as well as learn how to use technical theatre such as lighting to prepare for your two assessed group performances.
+In practical lessons you will explore a variety of styles of theatre and acting, as well as learn how to use theatre design such as lighting to prepare for your two assessed group pieces.
+You can be assessed in acting, lighting, costume or set design for these assessments.
 In preparation for the written exam, both written and practical approaches are used to explore a play.
-You will also have the opportunity to visit live theatre productions throughout the two year course, and are required to write an evaluation of one of these in your written exam.
+You will also have the opportunity to visit live theatre productions throughout the course, and are required to write an evaluation of one of these in your written exam.